Meet a Maker: Nobrow

 We have recently started stocking books and stationary by London based publisher Nobrow Press.
 We've been drooling over the vast range of storytellers and illustrators that are on their books so we thought we should find out a little bit more about them

-Back in 2008 we felt the UK was missing a publisher specialising in visual story telling.
+Why did you decide to start Nobrow?
+Back in 2008, we felt the UK was missing a publisher specialising in visual story telling.
 We wanted to make beautiful books!

 Where do you find the artists, illustrators and storytellers you would like to represent?